atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 This freedom offended her Ladyship extremely..
 Drawing up her head in a very lately manner, fly told her that she had applied to a very wrong personas all the people whom Jloe knew had large and fine houses of their own, o
-“That may be, " ■ said Mrs. Selby, not in the least, disconcerted, So much had the thoughts of Ipending the winter in London raised her spirits— — “I
-“know that a great many*line people “lodge in London; ay, and Members “of Parliament, and Baronets too."
+That may be, " ■ said Mrs. Selby, not in the least, disconcerted, So much had the thoughts of Ipending the winter in London raised her spirits— — I know that a great many*line people lodge in London; ay, and Members of Parliament, and Baronets too."
-“Very likely, " replied her lady fiiip, “but / am not acquainted with “any Then turning from her,
+Very likely, " replied her lady fiiip, but / am not acquainted with any Then turning from her,
 A
 iw. '